 In the first instalment, I’m delighted to bring you an interview with J Cromack from the Consentric team at MyLife Digital.
 He’s an expert on the challenges of managing permissions – from Consent to Legitimate Interests and all the other legal bases - and we’ll be discussing what the Legal Bases for processing data mean to organisations preparing for the GDPR.
 We’re partnering with MyLife Digital to bring the power of their Consentric platform to our clients.
 With the unique focus on both usability and privacy, we believe that it’s a valuable piece of a GDPR-ready data governance strategy.

-Paul Malyon, Experian: One of the top areas of focus for many organisations in their GDPR preparations has been Lawful Processing and Consent versus Legitimate Interests.
+Paul Malyon, Experian: With GDPR now in force, for many organisations there will be an on-going focus on Lawful Processing and consent versus legitimate interests.
 What are the main questions that you’re hearing from organisations as they tackle this part of the GDPR?

 Some of these questions will have unique answers for an organisation due to the way they have managed data in the past.
 However, I think it’s important to go back a step and think about the Why and How of processing data – as you may know, Consent and Legitimate Interests are just two of six lawful ways of processing data.

 Paul: Thanks J. So when we say “six Lawful ways”, what do we mean by this and where can people find more information?

 J: For an excellent guide on processing data, check out the ICO website.
 As you’ll see, there are six lawful bases for processing data.
 I’m not going to go into detail on contracts, vital interests, public task or legal obligation today as they either apply to only a select group of organisations or have not changed significantly since the days of the 1998 Data Protection Act.